Kingston Range

 The Kingston Range, sometimes called the Kingston Mountains, is located in Inyo and San Bernardino counties in the Mojave Desert in eastern California.
 The range reaches a height of 7323 ft above sea level at Kingston Peak.

 The range is located southeast of the Nopah Range, and north of the Shadow Mountains and Interstate 15.
-The small community of Halloran Springs is about 22 mi south of the Kingston Range.
+The former community of Halloran Springs is about 22 mi south of the Kingston Range.
 The range stretches about 18 mi in a northeast–southwest direction.
 Tecopa Pass, at 5100 ft, is located at the northeastern end of the mountains.

 Wilderness

 The Kingston Range Wilderness was added to the National Wilderness Preservation System by the U.S. Congress in 1994 and is currently composed of 252,149 acres in three distinct units separated by non-wilderness corridors.
 This area protects an ecological transition zone between the Great Basin and Mojave Deserts.

 The Amargosa unit in the north is centered around Amargosa Canyon and protects a desert wetland habitat that supports a diverse population of migratory birds and aquatic life.
 The central Kingston unit encompasses the Kingston Mountains themselves, a 17-mile ridgeline that rises to 7,323 on Kingston Peak.
 The southern Shadow Mountain unit covers the lower elevation Shadow Mountains.